PogChonk/Cross-Application-Communication/README.md

 We can do that with `@app.route(route, methods)`.

 An `endpoint` will have a `/` and then any word after it.
-So, for example an endpoint can be `/HelloWorld`.
+So, for example, an endpoint can be `/HelloWorld`.
 With methods, it's an array of valid methods that can be performed on this endpoint.

 ```py
 @app.route("/HelloWorld", methods = ["GET"])
 ```
-This specifies the the endpoint will be the `BASE` url + the `ENDPOINT` url.
+This specifies the endpoint will be the `BASE` url + the `ENDPOINT` url.

 To find your base url, at the top left you'll see a button called `SHARE`; click it and a new window will show up.
-On the new window at the bottom you'll see a link, and next to it, it'll say `Live Site` with a paper clip next to it so you can copy it.
+On the new window at the bottom, you'll see a link, and next to it, it'll say `Live Site` with a paper clip next to it so you can copy it.

 ![Image](https://i.gyazo.com/a5030511cfc1e772ba76a93b0296315b.png)